 Understanding the condition

-One in ten men suffers from erectile dysfunction across the world, especially in the over 75s.
+According to Consumer Health Digest, one in ten men suffers from erectile dysfunction across the world, especially in the over 75s.
 It’s not just older men that suffer from the condition though; men of any age can experience the disorder.
 The frequency of erection problem determines if you're classified as having erectile dysfunction.

 If you are unable to gain an erection more than 50% of the time, it is considered to be erectile dysfunction.
 However, only 33% of suffers seek out medical advice or ask the right questions.
 Without help, the condition is unlikely to improve.
 Fortunately, there are many effective treatment options available, giving the freedom of an enjoyable sex life.